Despite loving Shopping in Spain and Spanish Shoes I just realised I have barely written about these things.

 Hotspots for Shopping in spain

-A day perusing the spanish shops seems to get more and more enticing as Spanish fashion brands expand and grow.
-Favorite clothing stores of mine are Massimo Dutti, especially for office wear and seperates, Nice Day Nice things, for cute Little dresses and skirts with a vintage style and I love everything in Bimba & Lola, clothes, shoes and accesories.
+A day perusing colourful Spanish shops gets more and more enticing as Spanish fashion brands expand and grow.
+Favourite clothing stores of mine are Massimo Dutti, especially for office wear and seperates, Nice Day Nice things for cute Little dresses and vintage style items.
+I tend to covet everything in Bimba & Lola, a good brand for clothes, shoes and accesories.
+Teria Yabar has great accesories and occasionwear too.

 For other Spanish high street name see this recent post by Money Saver Spain with discounts in Spain including Desigual, Mango and others.